omerxx/vim-notebook/VIM_NOTEBOOK.md

 #### Global yanking with the OS clipboard:
 ```
-set clipboard=unnamed on .vimrc for
+set clipboard=unnamed
 ```
+Added to .vimrc will make Vim yank to the clipboard, to be pasted anywhere.

 ---